dgwhited/guardduty-runbooks/runbooks/backdoor-runtime-c-cactivity-b-dns.md

 To test how GuardDuty generates this finding type, you can make a DNS request from your instance (using `dig` for Linux or `nslookup` for Windows) against a test domain `guarddutyc2activityb.com`.

-The runtime agent monitors events from multiple resource types.
+The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.

 **Remediation recommendations:**